grok.org.uk:/#

 /etc/init.d/sendmail start

-9. Create users and test the SMTP AUTH command
+9. Create users and test SMTP AUTH

 /opt/local/sbin/saslpasswd -u yourrealm test